englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 - `ParentSize`: Same as `Size` but measures the `RelativeNode`'s parent size instead.
 - `PositionOffset`: Moves the element to be in the same position as the element specified by `RelativeNode`.
   The offset is measured as the difference in `ActualPosition` between the two elements.
-- `TransformOriginOffset`: Works like `PositionOffset`, but insted measures the difference in `TransformOrigin`.
+- `TransformOriginOffset`: Works like `PositionOffset`, but instead measures the difference in `TransformOrigin`.

 Move corresponds to adding a @(Translation) on the element and using @(Change) to animate its X and Y values.
 The following two examples give the same result.